 - The safety and efficacy of other available therapies - The current available therapy for frostbite rewarming is the same as being used in this study - circulating warm water bath.
 The study will use a new technique to creating this water bath.
-SVR is expected to more efficacious than the current method of water bath management. - The greatest potential harm that may result from not receiving or delaying effective therapy - While unlikely, it is possible that the SVR would not heat the water and delay time to the current practice of manual water bath management.
+SVR is expected to be more efficacious than the current method of water bath management. - The greatest potential harm that may result from not receiving or delaying effective therapy - While unlikely, it is possible that the SVR would not heat the water and delay time to the current practice of manual water bath management.
 If this were to occur, delay to therapy would be minimal as the only change in intervention would be the manual addition of warm water to the basin.
-It is expected that the research treatment will speed up the delivery of effective therapy.
+It is expected that the research treatment will speed up the delivery of effective therapy. - Risk will be minimized by assessing the water temperature continuously.
+The SVR will be ceased and the manual rewarming started if the water bath does not reach the target temperature in 30 minutes, or if the water bath temperature drops below 37°C for more than 5 minutes. - If providers are unable to reach an on-call investigator and determine their availability within 20 minutes from the patient expressing interest in the study, standard rewarming will proceed via traditional water exchange practices. - If applicable, indicate which procedures may have risks to the subjects that are currently unforeseeable. - Unforeseeable risks different than typical water bath rewarming, if any, would relate to SVD failure.
+To further minimize this unlikely event the SVD will be physically checked for any signs of wear following each utilization at the time of cleaning.
+The SVD has been assessed by biomedical engineering at Dartmouth-Hitchcock and deemed low risk.

-PROTOCOL TITLE: Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities
+PROTOCOL TITLE: Assessment of Sous Vide Water Baths for Acute Rewarming of Frostbitten Extremities.